 - Start Steam.

-- When the Steam client opens, click on Steam in the top right corner and choose Check for Steam Client Updates.
+- Click on Steam in the top right corner and choose the Check for Steam Client Updates option.

-Steam client will check for available updates and install them automatically.
-Once the Steam is updated, the issue with Civilization 5 should be resolved.
+- The Steam client will check for available updates and install them automatically.

 - Start Steam.

-- When the Steam client opens, choose Steam from the toolbar and choose Go Offline.
+- Choose Steam from the toolbar and select Go Offline.